How to Fall Asleep in 2 Minutes Using the Military Sleep Method

 What if you could fall asleep in 2 minutes?

-In the 1980s, the U.S. Army noticed that military pilots had been making simple mistakes caused by exhaustion — so they developed a simple technique to help them fall asleep quickly, day or night, in any conditions.
+In the 1980s, the U.S. Army noticed that military pilots had been making simple mistakes caused by exhaustion.
+And so they developed a simple technique to help them fall asleep quickly, day or night, in any condition.

 The result: pilots got more rest and felt more alert on the job, leading to fewer mistakes.

-Fortunately, you don’t have to join the military to use the same technique in your bedroom.
-If you’re one of the many “civilians” who feel exhausted at work on a near-daily basis, you can use this technique to fight sleep deprivation and feel more productive at work.
+Fortunately, you don’t have to join the army to use the same technique in your bedroom.
+If you’re one of the many “civilians” who feel exhausted at work on a near-daily basis.
+It may help you fight sleep deprivation and feel more productive at work.

 In this article, you’ll learn how to use this military-grade sleeping method.
 And soon, you could be dozing off in as little as 2 minutes too.